-Silly ideas like modern medicine is a replicable science, that Marbury v Madison was a legitimate use of court power, that capitalism is incompatible with humanitarianism, that public schools are the best way to educate children, that police are trained to protect and serve, that environmental science models are worth more than the paper they're printed on, that people are inherently broken or evil and require law.
+Silly ideas like modern medicine is a replicable science, that Marbury v Madison was a legitimate use of court power, that capitalism is incompatible with humanitarianism, that public schools are the best way to educate children, that police are trained to protect and serve, that environmental science models are worth more than the paper they're printed on, that people are inherently broken or evil.

 The Revolution of Lowered Expectations

 There are many brilliant people doing creative and cutting-edge work in the world, building technologies that can revolutionize the world.

 But we promote and follow leaders for whom there is never enough status and gold, never a corner that cannot be cut, never a self-serving lie that goes untold, never a corruption of meaning that cannot be signed off upon.

 We scold them when they get caught, but reward their ingenuity with our attention and dollars and votes.

 Anger can arise when a person’s basic needs are consistently unmet.

 Anger can arise when every attempt to live a better life hits the walls of self-serving, venial corruption and lies.

 This anger can lead to disappointment, juvenile nihilism as public policy (Idiocracy), despair, cartoon leaders who promise cartoon solutions, the celebration of dishonor and lies, depression over the lack of progress, division, and then more anger.

 This process can create a self-reinforcing revolution of lowered expectations.

 It can also create a motivation to create something better, and to replace what's most broken -- our broken and corrupt leaders.